Subscribe to updates

 Active Travel and Healthy Place Shaping

-The Active Travel Strategy committed in 2022 to producing an LCWIP1 for all major settlements in Oxfordshire, with a population above 10,000 by 2025.
+The Active Travel Strategy committed in 2022 to producing a Local Cycling & Walking Infrastructure Plan (LCWIP) for all major settlements in Oxfordshire, with a population above 10,000 by 2025.
+The LCWIPs are aimed to improve or complete cycling and walking networks, identifying key barriers and areas of opportunities.

 The combined approved LCWIPs have identified a total of 1137 walking, cycling and walking and cycling schemes countywide, of which less than 10% have received funding.